Dr. Samir Battiss

 Dr. Howard Coombs

 Howard G. Coombs retired from full-time duty with the Canadian Armed Forces in 2003 and transferred to the Canadian Army Reserve, where he continues to serve on a part-time basis.
 He is currently assigned to the staff of the Canadian Army Doctrine and Training Centre Headquarters, Kingston as Chief of Staff (Reserve) in the rank of Colonel.
 He is a graduate of the Canadian Forces Staff School, Canadian Land Force Command and Staff College, United States Army Command and General Staff College, and the US Army School of Advanced Military Studies, which awarded his Master’s degree.
 Coombs received his PhD in military history from Queen’s University in Kingston, Ontario and is currently an Assistant Professor of the Royal Military College of Canada.
 Coombs has a number of operational deployments to the former Yugoslavia and Afghanistan as a military officer on regular and reserve duty.
 In addition, he deployed with Joint Task Force Afghanistan from September 2010 to July 2011 as a civilian advisor to the Task Force Commander.
-He has been awarded both the Canadian Forces Medallion for Distinguished Service and the Order of Military Merit.
+He has been appointed to the Order of Military Merit and has been awarded the Canadian Forces Medallion for Distinguished Service.
 His current research interests focus on Canadian military history since 1945 and Canada’s involvement in contemporary conflict.

 Brigadier-General (Retired) Dr. James S. Cox is a Research Fellow with the Canadian Defence Associations Institute.
 He served in the Canadian Armed Forces for over 35 years, mainly in operational command and staff positions at home and abroad.
 Jim served as a Library of Parliament analyst, from 2005-2011, supporting parliamentary committees dealing with national security and defence issues.
 He was Vice-President Academic Affairs with the Canadian Military Intelligence Association from 2012-2015.

 Jim is a graduate of the University of Manitoba, the Canadian Army Command and Staff College, the Canadian Forces College and holds an MA and Ph.D. in War Studies from the Royal Military College of Canada.
-He holds the grade of Officer in the Order of Military Merit.
+He was appointed as an Officer to the Order of Military Merit.

-Today, Jim is also a Senior Fellow with the Macdonald-Laurier Institute, and a Fellow with the Centre for Security, Intelligence and Defence Studies, in the Norman Paterson School of International Affairs.
+Today, Jim is also a Fellow with the Centre for Security, Intelligence and Defence Studies, in the Norman Paterson School of International Affairs.

 Colonel Charles Davies (Retired) is a CDA Institute Research Fellow and a former Canadian Armed Forces Logistics officer and Public Servant.
 He held a number of senior positions in the Department of National Defence, including four years as the strategic planning director for the Material Group and three years as the senior director responsible for material acquisition and support policy across the Department.
 He is also a former chair of the senior NATO committee responsible for Alliance policies and processes related to the acquisition and life cycle management of major defence systems.
 Since retiring from DND in 2013 he has been researching and writing on defence management, defence procurement, and national security and defence policy issues.